-Chi was originally silver-grey in colour; however, oftentimes genetic mishap would yield a fish that has brilliant red, yellow or orange scales.
+Chi was originally silver grey in colour; however, genetic mishap would often yield a fish that has brilliant red, yellow, or orange scales.
 Unluckily, bright colours easily attract unwanted attention from predators.
 The differently coloured chi usually ends up being eaten by these predators.

 On the ninth century, many Chinese people—mostly Buddhist monks—began to keep chi in ponds.
-This stems from the Buddhist tradition that considers setting an animal-free especially if it is rare as a good deed.
+This stems from the Buddhist tradition that considers setting an animal free as a good deed, especially if it is rare.
 It became a familiar practice in China to set a uniquely golden-coloured chi on ponds instead of ending up being stewed in pots.

 How long do goldfish live?
 Most of us think that a goldfish has a short lifespan.
-Little do we know that they can live up to forty years old!
+Little do we know that they can live up to forty years!
 Goldfish are actually one of the longest-living fish out there.

 The environment where a goldfish is kept and nurtured plays one of the most important roles in lengthening its lifespan.
 The common cause of a goldfish dying at a young age is because they lack proper care and nurturing.

 Goldfish kept inside a fishbowl have the tendency to live the shortest, which only on average reach up to five years.
 As for goldfish living in aquariums, they can live up to ten years.
 The goldfish that live the longest are the ones that are kept in a fish pond.
 They can live up from twenty to forty years old.
 This happens often for plainer breeds of goldfish because they seem to be tougher than the fancier variety.

 Have you ever asked yourself why goldfish have a fast metabolism?
 Well, the answer is because they don’t have a stomach.
 Without it, they cannot store the food that they ate inside their body for long periods of time.